-Sometimes a recipe gets made because there’s a “perfect storm” of ingredients!
+Rhubarb Pistachio Cake. came about because there’s a “perfect storm” of ingredients!
 A neighbor volunteered some rhubarb, I had just picked up a new carton of yogurt and I knew I had a stash of pistachios in the freezer.
 Then I happened to open up the April Martha Stewart magazine.
-Just one of a stack of magazines I’ve been meaning to get to.

-I did make a few modifications; primarily I skipped the dramatic large chunks of rhubarb in the recipe, instead opting to slice mine.
+I did make a few modifications to the original cake.
+It was shown in the Martha Stewart Magazine with very large. very dramatic chunks of rhubarb.
+Instead, I opted to slice the rhubarb into bite-sized pieces.
 If you know rhubarb, it can be fibrous and I was afraid the pieces would be dragged out of the cake when a bite was cut.

 I also used a non-fat yogurt (that’s all there was at the store) and subbed in orange extract for the orange blossom water (a pricey and hard to find ingredient in some areas) but the subtle orange flavor was all but lost in the cake.
 I’d say use orange extract if you have it but just go with the vanilla if you don’t.
 The directions, too, were clarified.

 Aside from opening the pistachios (I hear you can buy them out of the shell) the recipe was pretty straightforward.
-I loved the roasted rhubarb and it just hung out, doing it’s thing in the oven, as I put together everything else.
+I loved the roasted rhubarb and it just hung out, doing it’s thing in the oven, as I put together everything else, and was ready when I was ready for it.

 Rhubarb Pistachio Cake